 For information 410.787.4000

-    The reduced-dose lung cancer screening program offered by the Tate Cancer Center

-    at UM Baltimore Washington Medical Center evaluates those considered at

-    high-risk for developing lung cancer from smoking.
-A study by the National

-    Cancer Institute and the National Lung Screening Trial found that reduced-dose

-    screening CT scans reduce the number of deaths from lung cancer by 20%.
+The low-dose lung cancer screening program offered by the Tate Cancer Center at UM Baltimore Washington Medical Center evaluates those considered at high-risk for developing lung cancer from smoking.
+A study by the National Cancer Institute and the National Lung Screening Trial found that low-dose screening CT scans reduce the number of deaths from lung cancer by 20%.

 WHO SHOULD BE SCREENED?

 Screening candidates should be at least 50 years of age who have smoked for a TOTAL of 20 pack-years (average number of packs per day multiplied by total years smoked) AND have one of the additional risk factors (other than second hand smoke):

 WHAT ARE THE COMPONENTS OF A LOW-DOSE LUNG CANCER SCREENING CT?

 The screening for lung cancer is done using non-invasive, low-dose CT technology.
 It is performed by a radiology technologist and takes less than 15 minutes to complete.
 No blood work, nor intravenous contrast is needed.
 A physician referral is required.

 All lung CT results are reviewed by a multi-disciplinary team here at UM BWMC that includes a thoracic surgeon, oncologist, pulmonologist and radiologist.
 Results are provided directly to the referring physician to be discussed with the participant.